Board of Directors

 W. Keith McCollum, Chairman

 W. Keith McCollum is CEO and Chairman of Aviation & Missile Solutions, LLC.
 He joined AMS in January 2022 after the divestment of AMS from Dynetics, a wholly-owned subsidiary of Leidos.
-Prior to AMS, McCollum had a 31-year Dynetics career in which he managed the Weapons Systems Technologies Division with annual revenue of $100M.
-He managed radar, seeker and weapons systems analysis, modeling & simulation, and air and missile defense technology efforts that have now become the basis of capabilities AMS provides its customers in 2022.
+Prior to AMS, McCollum had a 31-year Dynetics career in which he managed the Weapons Systems Technologies Division with annual revenue exceeding $100M.
+He managed radar, seeker and weapons systems analysis, modeling & simulation, and air and missile defense technology efforts that have now become the basis of capabilities AMS provides its customers.
 He was also the Dynetics Chief Ethics Officer for many years, and served on the ESOP Advisory Committee from 2016 until the completion of the Leidos acquisition in 2020.
 McCollum earned his Bachelor’s Degree from Auburn University in Electrical Engineering in 1990.

 Cindy Griner, Secretary

-Ms. Griner has almost 40 years of experience supporting DoD and other Government agencies.
+Ms. Griner has 40 years of experience supporting DoD and other Government agencies.
 Before joining AMS in April 2022, Griner spent 39 years with Dynetics, retiring in 2021 as Vice President of Engineering Services and Solutions and President of then subsidiary AMS, LLC.
 She was responsible for strategy, operations and performance as well as major corporate captures.
 Griner also served on the ESOP Advisory Committee from its inception in 2011 through the ESOP dissolution in 2020 after the Leidos acquisition.
 Griner was instrumental in the transaction to become a 100% S-Corporation and subsequently led the development and implementation of the internal market.
 Griner earned her Bachelor’s Degree in Engineering Physics from Murray State University and a Master’s Degree in Electrical Engineering from the University of Alabama-Huntsville.

 Stephen W. Thomas